jasonblahovec/NHL-Insights-Hub/README.md

 ## Project Structure

+Items in this repository are labeled based on the role they play in the data pipeline:

 - **Ingestion:** Maintain and ingest NHL player and game data from the NHL API.
 Web scraping tools for EA player ratings from NHLHUTBUILDER.com.
 - **Data Engineering:** BigQuery views enhancing raw data upstream of data science analyses.
 - **Data Science:** Python scripts demonstrating various data science capabilities withing the context of the ingested NHL data.